sverrejb/sverre.me/content/blog/2025-08-20-mac-sleep-bluetooth.md

 +++
-title="Disabling bluetooth on a sleeping Mac, or: \"Why the fuck is this not a setting, Apple?\" - Part 73"
+title="Disabling bluetooth on a sleeping Mac, or: \"Why the fuck is this not a setting, Apple? - Part 73\""
 +++

 Here's another addition to my ever-growing collection of "things that should be simple but require scripting because Apple knows better than you."
 Bluetooth staying on when my Mac goes to sleep.

 ## The Problem

-Often I use my wireless headphones around the house while doing chores, and when walkin the dog around the block.
+Often I use my wireless headphones around the house while doing chores, and when walking the dog around the block.
 And it is *super annoying* when I go in and out of bluetooth range of my macbook and the earphones anounce "Disconnected!" and "Connected!" reapeatedly.
 When my macbook is in sleep mode I obviously do not want to connect my earphones to it!

 ## What Should Exist But Doesn't